SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 		yourself
 ```

 When you do not define any other methods to represent layout, `defaultLayout` is the method that is invoked by Spec logic.

-We saw that a presenter can have subpresenters and you will see later that
+A presenter can have subpresenters e.g., `ImdbFilmListPresenter` will contain table presenters and you will see later that
 - (1) a presenter can have multiple layouts,
 - (2) that we can get more dynamic situations.

-In Spec20, layouts are by default dynamic and are expressed at the level of instances.
-To allow backward compatibility, it is still possible to define a `defaultLayout` class side method that returns a layout instead of using a `defaultLayout` instance side method but it is not the recommanded way.
+In Spec20, layouts are by default dynamic and are expressed at the instance level.
+To allow backward compatibility, it is still possible to define a `defaultLayout` _class_ side method that returns a layout instead of using a `defaultLayout` instance side method but it is not the recommanded way.

 #### initializePresenters